 Perth Airport is a key supporter of Youth Focus – a Western Australian, not-for-profit community based organisation working with young people, aged 12 to 18 years, who are showing early signs associated with suicide, depression and self-harm.

 For a number of years, Perth Airport has provided support to Youth Focus and this year we again sponsored a team of four riders who participated in the Hawaiian Ride for Youth event.
-This event involved the team embarking on a 650-kilometre ride from Albany to Perth, raising funds along the way.
+This event involved the team embarking on a 700-kilometre ride from Albany to Perth, raising funds along the way.

-Perth Airport was a proud supporter of the Autumn Festival which is a series of community events taking place within the six councils of the Eastern Metropolitan Region – City of Bayswater, Town of Bassendean, City of Belmont, Shire of Swan, Shire of Mundaring and Shire of Kalamunda, at a variety of locations over a six-week period.
+Perth Airport is a proud supporter of the Autumn Festival which is a series of community events taking place within the six councils of the Eastern Metropolitan Region – City of Bayswater, Town of Bassendean, City of Belmont, Shire of Swan, Shire of Mundaring and Shire of Kalamunda, at a variety of locations over a six-week period.
 Some of the events included the Cycle the Trails of the Hills and the Bickley Carmel Harvest Festival.

 Wear Pink Day